 The base typography settings cover options for the content and body.

-It gives you options to change the font family, variant, font size, font weight, etc. There’s also a responsive option that allows you to change the font size depending on your user’s device.
+This gives you options to change the font-family, variant, font size, font-weight, etc. There’s also a responsive option that allows you to change the font size depending on your user’s device.
 You can access this by clicking the device icon next to the size label.

 Next, we have the headings which, as you might’ve guessed, contains the options for changing your site heading’s typography settings.

 At the very top, you can find the default heading settings for the font-family, variant, weight, and text-transform.